-*The MME Department is restructuring the MSMSE program and not currently accepting applications to the program.*
+*The MME Department is restructuring the MSMSE program and is currently accepting applications for Fall 2016*

 The MSMSE degree is intended for students interested in the application of materials science to engineering problems without the emphasis on the engineering design process.
 The MSMSE degree recognizes advanced coursework and research that blends basic materials science with fundamental engineering principles and practice.
 Closely tied to industry needs and applications, the program supports research in metallurgy, semiconductor materials, composites, welding and joining, photovoltaic manufacturing, and materials testing.
 Current faculty research includes high strength alloys, electroslag welding technology, acoustic emission methods, modeling of molding and casting, chemical-mechanical planarization, and heat treatment.